 - If interworking with LTE MBMS at 5GC is required for the service, MBSF and MBSTF shall be used, i.e. either Configuration 2 or Configuration 3 shall be used.

+- If interworking with LTE MBMS at 5GC is not required for the service, MBSF and MBSTF are optional.

 NOTE 2: Interworking providing by AF is out of scope of this specification.

-- If interworking with LTE MBMS is not required for the service, MBSF and MBSTF are optional.

 MBSTF shall be used when MBSF is used.